-LinkedIn's global headquarters are in Sunnyvale, California, with EMEA headquarters in Dublin and APAC headquarters in Singapore.
+LinkedIn's global headquarters are in Sunnyvale, California, with Europe, Middle East and Africa headquarters in Dublin and Asia Pacific headquarters in Singapore.

 LinkedIn U.S. offices are in Carpinteria, Chicago, Detroit, Mountain View, New York, Omaha, San Francisco, Sunnyvale and Washington D.C.

-International LinkedIn offices are located in Amsterdam, Bangalore, Beijing, Dubai, Dublin, Graz, Hong Kong, London, Madrid, Melbourne, Milan, Mumbai, Munich, New Delhi, Paris, Perth, São Paulo, Shanghai, Singapore, Stockholm, Sydney, Tokyo and Toronto.
+International LinkedIn offices are located in Amsterdam, Bangalore, Beijing, Berlin, Dubai, Dublin, Graz, Hong Kong, London, Madrid, Melbourne, Milan, Mumbai, Munich, New Delhi, Paris, São Paulo, Shanghai, Singapore, Stockholm, Sydney, Tokyo and Toronto.

 LinkedIn is currently available in 24 languages: Arabic, English, Simplified Chinese, Traditional Chinese, Czech, Danish, Dutch, French, German, Indonesian, Italian, Japanese, Korean, Malay, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Tagalog, Thai and Turkish.

-LinkedIn has more than 11,000 full-time employees (more than 5,000 in the San Francisco Bay Area) with offices in 32 cities around the world.
+LinkedIn has more than 14,000 full-time employees (more than 5,500 in the San Francisco Bay Area) with offices in more than 30 cities around the world.

 • Professionals are signing up to join LinkedIn at a rate of more than two new members per second.